-As a result, you can avoid lengthy delays and lower the audit fees.
+As a result, you can avoid lengthy delays and lower audit fees.

 By going through the above content, you now have a clear understanding of how to reduce audit fees.
-Audits must be considered as an investment, which can secure the future of a company or business.
+Audits must be considered as an investment that can secure the future of a company or business.

 This is a way to seek a third-party perspective regarding the financial aspects of your business.
-By conducting an effective audit, you can deal with the difficult areas of your organization’s activities and operations.
+You can deal with the difficult areas of your organization’s activities and operations by conducting an effective audit.

 So, if you have prepared yourself for the audit, it would be possible to minimize the time and expenses associated with an external audit.